Day 3: Zagreb - Plitvice - Split

 Day 20: Piatra Neamt - Bucovina - Piatra Neamt

-Departure to the Bucovina region to visit its monasteries, the most representative monuments of Moldovan art.
+This morning, depart to the Bucovina region to visit its monasteries, the most representative monuments of Moldovan art.
 Declared a World Heritage Site, these monasteries are one of the most important legacies of Byzantine art in the world, in which their brightly coloured interior and exterior fresco paintings stand out.
 Visit of the Monasteries of Sucevita and the black pottery workshops of Marginea.
 In the afternoon visit the Voronet Monastery, considered the best architectural and pictorial example in the region, called the "Sistine Chapel" in the East.
 Return to Piatra Neamt.

 Day 21: Piatra Neamt - Brasov